splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) AddGroupRole(group string, addGroupRoleBody AddGroupRoleBody, resp ...*http.Response) (*GroupRole, error)
 ```
-AddGroupRole - identity service endpoint Adds a role to the group Parameters:
+AddGroupRole - identity service endpoint Adds a role to a given group.
+Parameters:

     group: The group name.
-    addGroupRoleBody: Role to add to a group
+    addGroupRoleBody: The role to add to a group.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided

 #### func (*Service) AddMember